A bit of Mary Poppins, when her work is done the wind will shift and she'll be off to the next place that needs her 🌂

-Now that a handful of next-generation SaaS companies have IPO’d, you can start to see the turnover more viscerally than you can observe at quieter, privately-held start-ups.
-You see the VPs moving on.
-6-12 months after almost any IPO, and especially after one that doesn’t create a slew of millionaires… folks leave.
-It’s a bummer on the organization, but the final realization of a seemingly now fixed valuation for their stock options and RSUs is often a reason / excuse / nudge for folks to Move On to The Next Thing.
+Especially now that dozens of next-generation SaaS companies have IPO’d, you can start to see the turnover more viscerally than you can observe at quieter, privately-held start-ups.
+You see the VPs moving on every week.
+12-18 months after almost any IPO … folks leave.
+It can be tough even on a larger organization, but the final realization of a seemingly now fixed valuation for their stock options and RSUs is often a reason / excuse / nudge for folks to Move On to The Next Thing.

 I think in most cases, as long as your best employees stay 4-5 years … it’s OK.
 Once you get bigger, the best you can do for your lay employees is hire great VPs, create the best culture you can, and inspire your troops.
 But one thing you always want is for your very best, core folks to stay 4-5 years.
 The folks you rely on to carry something core in the company.
 It takes a year to figure something out (sales, next-gen product, marketing, etc.), the next year to optimize it and get the first next-level managers in place, and then you want a couple of years to just scale the heck out of a great hire’s skillset.
 At least 4-5 years total, if you can keep her that long.